 Why do we divide our indoor living spaces into separate rooms?
 The need for privacy is part of the reason.
-But also consider that a component suited to installation in a kitchen, for instance, might be out of place in a bedroom.
+But just as is the case with indoor spaces, outdoor living spaces need to be furnished and decorated in a manner that is appropriate to the use of the space.
+Indoors, a component suited to installation in a kitchen might be out of place in a bedroom.
 The same is true for outdoor living spaces.
-A swimming pool area, for example, should be tailored to the activity it will see; your needs in that space are quite different than, say, your needs in a garden area.
-Learn how to create outdoor rooms, as well as how to stay... safe while undertaking such DIY landscaping projects.
-Discover ways to achieve curb appeal and privacy in your outdoor living, plus how to decorate for the holidays.
-Tips on all of these projects and more can be found in the following articles:
+A swimming pool area, for example, should be tailored to the activity it will see—your needs in that space are quite different than, say, your needs in a garden area.

 02 of 09